 “the awful moment when the public sector has to upgrade its computers is approaching inexorably.
 Think of it as technology’s equivalent to the Scottish referendum.”

 “Facebook, on the other hand, makes nothing.
 It just provides an online service that, for the moment, people seem to value.
 But in order to make money out of those users and satisfy the denizens of Wall Street, it has to become ever more intrusive and manipulative.
 It’s condemned, in other words, to intrusive overstretch.
 Which is why, in the end, it will become a footnote in the history of the internet.
 Just like Microsoft, in fact.
 Sic transit gloria”

 The Observer is part of the Guardian online, and so a Feed is not a problem.

 THE ECONOMY STUPID

-Hamish McRae in the Independent: Like Mr Hilton he did warn of the un-sustainability of pre-2008 and was also not convinced that we had a double dip but is also not convinced that the current recovery is very sustainable, but again thinks it is better than nothing.
-He is not as strident as Mr Hilton and tend to hedge his bets a bit- rather like Ms Flanders did with her BBC blog but, again as she did, he does some great analysis of the UK and worldwide economic issues.
+Hamish McRae in the Independent: Like the redoubtable Antony Hilton in the Evening Standard, he did warn of the un-sustainability of pre-2008 and was also not convinced that we had a double dip but is also not convinced that the current recovery is very sustainable, but again thinks it is better than nothing.
+He is not as strident as Mr Hilton and tend to hedge his bets a bit, but he does some great analysis of the UK and worldwide economic issues.

 Like the Evening Standard and because they have the same bearded owner, the Independent has now gone all Drupal funkey on us as well, and so each author has their very own Feed which I have burnt to Feedburner for Email Alerts